4-6 Sep: CSWR DOW at Salt Lake City Comic Con

 22-23 Aug: CSWR DOW at Rocky Mountain Airshow

-Though the venue has moved from Rocky Mountain Metro Airport to the Greeley-Weld Airport, CSWR will once again be bringing a Doppler on Wheels mobile radar for a show 'n tell at this year's Rocky Mountain Airshow.
+Though the venue has moved from Rocky Mountain Metro Airport to the Greeley-Weld Airport, CSWR once again brought a Doppler on Wheels mobile radar for a show 'n tell at this year's Rocky Mountain Airshow.

 Past Events 2014: